1. Pre-application checklist and requirements

 The deadline for receipt of applications and all supporting documents is December 15 each year.

-Students must first complete the online MPT application form available on the School of Rehabilitation Science website to ensure that they meet residency and admission requirements before applying through the College of Graduate Studies and Research.
+Students must first complete the online MPT application form to ensure that they meet residency and admission requirements before applying through the College of Graduate Studies and Research.
 A non-refundable application fee of $90.00 is required as part of the College of Graduate Studies and Research application.

 PLEASE NOTE that reference letters normally required for a Graduate Studies application are not required for the MPT and will not be accepted as part of the applicant’s file.
 Any applicant who may require disability accommodations for the admissions process should be registered with Disability Student Services and all requested accommodations must be received by the deadline for application (December 15).